Mexican Grand Prix 2017: What time does it start, what TV channel is it on and what odds of a Lewis Hamilton win?

 When does the race start?

-Lights out in Mexico City will be at 7:00pm GMT - remember the clocks go back on Saturday night.
+Lights out in Mexico City will be at 7:00pm GMT - remember the clocks went back last night.

 What TV channel is the race on?